Beneficiary

-A beneficiary in the broadest sense is a natural person or other legal entity who receives money or other benefits from a benefactor.
+A beneficiary in the broadest sense refers to the benefit or advantage someone gets as the result of something else.
+Within finance, it refers to a person or other legal entity receiving money or other benefits from a benefactor.
 For example, the beneficiary of a life insurance policy is the person who receives the payment of the amount of insurance after the death of the insured.
 In trust law, beneficiaries are also known as cestui que use.

-Most beneficiaries may be designed to designate where the assets will go when the owner(s) dies.
-However, if the primary beneficiary or beneficiaries are not alive or do not qualify under the restrictions, the assets will probably pass to the contingent beneficiaries.
-Other restrictions such as being married or more creative ones can be used by a benefactor to attempt to control the behavior of the beneficiaries.
-Some situations such as retirement accounts do not allow any restrictions beyond the death of the primary beneficiaries, but trusts allow any restrictions that are not illegal or for an illegal purpose.
+Most beneficiaries are designated in order to allocate where assets go when the owner(s) dies.
+However, if the primary beneficiary or beneficiaries are not alive or do not qualify under any conditions, the assets will probably pass to the contingent beneficiaries.

+Conditions such as being married or over a certain age can be used by a benefactor to attempt to control the circumstances that must exist for the asset to pass to the beneficiaries.
+Some situations such as retirement accounts do not allow any restrictions, but trusts can sometimes be named as the beneficiary, with legally acceptable conditions created, in circumstances such as the beneficiary being very young or financially irresponsible.

 The concept of a "beneficiary" will also frequently figure in contracts other than insurance policies.
 A third-party beneficiary of a contract is a person whom the parties intend to benefit from its provisions but who is not a party to the contract.
-A software distributor, for example, may seek provisions protecting its customers from infringement claims.
-A software licensor may include in its agreements provisions that protect those who provided code to that licensor.

-In the context of development aid, the term "beneficiaries" refer to the persons and the communities that use the project outputs: the entities that development-aid projects.
+In the context of development aid, the term "beneficiaries" refer to the persons and the communities that receive and benefit from the projects created from the development aid.